 - The basics

-- 3. Help your business stand out from the others
+- Helping your business stand out from the others

 Give a sense of excitement and urgency with words like “today” or “now.”

-If you’re just getting started with learning how to create a Google ad on Google Ads, we’ll start with the basics.
-(If you’re already advertising with Google Ads and want to optimise your text ads through some best practices, feel free to skip down to 'Relate to your customers'.)
+If you’re just getting started with creating a Google ad on Google Ads, we’ll start with the basics.
+(If you’re already using Google Ads and want to optimise your text ads with best practices, skip down to "Relating to your customers.")

 Here, you’ll be able to insert the copy, or text, for the ad that you’re creating.
 A text ad is made up of these parts, each of which you’ll either write or input at this step:

 This is the most prominent part of your ad, in terms of font size, and the first impression that your ad makes on potential customers.
 It should clearly state what your business is, or the product or service that you’re offering.

 These two lines should give more detail about what you offer or why the customer should visit your website.

 This is the page your site users will actually land on after clicking your ad.
 This should always be the most relevant page of your site, in terms of what the user searched for.